GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/quickstart/QUICKSTART.md

 1. Import a Vertex AI model into model registry and create an endpoint where the model will be deployed.
 2. Define a Cloud Deploy delivery pipeline, custom target type for Vertex AI, and one target.
-3. Create a Cloud Deploy release and rollout to deploy a Vertex AI model to the dev-endpoint target.
+3. Create a Cloud Deploy release and rollout to deploy a Vertex AI model to the target.

 ## 1. Clone Repository